P-H-B-D/526_research/README.md

 # LLM Timeseries Forecasting for Physical Systems

+Code demonstration for APHY 526, "Explorations in Physics and Computation", Yale GSAS. c/o Peter Bowman-Davis, Fall 2023.

 #### *Abstract*:
 LLMs have been shown to be [zero-shot timeseries forecasters](https://arxiv.org/pdf/2310.07820.pdf).
 I show their zero-shot timeseries forecasting ability can be augmented through contextual information about the generating process (in this case, a physical process), revealing a deep structural connection between next numeric token prediction and textual pretraining.

-Peter Bowman-Davis code demonstration for APHY 526, "Explorations in Physics and Computation", Yale GSAS, Fall 2023.

 "You are a helpful assistant that performs time series predictions on a Damped Harmonic Oscillator."            |  "You are a helpful assistant that performs time series predictions."
 :-------------------------:|:-------------------------: